 - The ETERNA non-stick has been rated as the world's most durable.

 - The angled handle lets you master the pan with a secure and comfortable grip.

 - Side handle to move the pan more easily.

 - Compatible with all cooktops.

-- Dalstrong lifetime warranty on manufacturing defects.
+- Dalstrong limited lifetime warranty on manufacturing defects.

 - The non-stick surface should be used with wooden, bamboo, or silicon tools to protect against scratches.
 If you prefer to use metal spoons and spatulas, you may prefer the pan below.

 - Woks are solid and heavy cookware.
 Consider if you have the space and the strength.

 This three-layer aluminum skillet, coated with layers of non-reactive stainless steel, guarantees a lifetime of stir-frying... or sautéing, browning, steaming, boiling.
 Hands down, one of the finest of its kind.